 which is used for audit logging to provide visibility into your account.
 Learn more about the

 When a collection is created from a managed integration, Rockset will automatically sync your collection to remain up-to-date with its data source, usually within a matter of seconds (you can read more about individual source behavior in the Data Sources section).

-Collections can be queried using SQL the same way tables are queried in traditional SQL databases.
-Queries can be run against collections through our REST API and SDKs (Node.js, Python, Java, or Golang) to run queries against collections.
-SQL queries can also JOIN documents across different Rockset collections.
+You can write and execute queries on your collections in the Query Editor tab of the Rockset Console.
+Queries can also be executed using the Rockset API and SDKs (Node.js, Python, Java, or Go) to run queries against collections.
+SQL queries can also JOIN documents across different Rockset collections and workspaces.